 Why Your Furnace Has a Strange Smell

-As the weather cools down and you switch from cooling to heating your home, you might be worried about weird furnace smells in the air.
-Learn what the most common furnace smells mean and how concerned you should be about each one.
+As the weather gets colder and you swap from cooling to heating your home, you may be worried about unusual furnace smells in the air.
+Learn about what the most common furnace smells could mean and how proactive you should be about each one.

 The Furnace Smells Musty

-Musty furnace odors almost always imply mold growth somewhere in the HVAC system.
-To avoid subjecting your family to allergy-inducing mold, address this problem as soon as possible.
+Musty furnace odors almost always indicate mold growth somewhere in the HVAC system.
+To avoid exposing your family to mold and mildew spores, address this problem as quickly as possible.

-A wet air filter can harbor mold, so getting rid of the smell might be as easy as replacing the filter.
-If that doesn’t work, the AC evaporator coil mounted near the furnace could be the root of the problem.
-This component collects condensation, which could induce mold growth.
-You’ll want a professional’s help to check and clean the evaporator coil.
-When all else fails, consider scheduling air duct cleaning.
-This service cleans away hidden mold, no matter where it’s growing in your ductwork.
+A wet air filter can harbor mold, so getting rid of the smell could be as straightforward as swapping out filter.
+If that doesn’t work, the AC evaporator coil placed near the furnace may be the culprit.
+This component accumulates condensation, which will sometimes trigger mold growth.
+You’ll be better off with a professional’s help to examine and clean the evaporator coil.
+When this still doesn’t help, take a look at scheduling air duct cleaning.
+This service cleans away hidden mold, regardless of where it’s hiding in your ductwork.

-This is one of the most nerve-wracking furnace smells because it most likely indicates a gas leak.
-The utility company includes a useful substance known as mercaptan to the natural gas supply to make leaks easier to detect.
+This is one of the most nerve-wracking furnace smells due to the fact that it most likely implies a gas leak.
+The utility company adds a special substance called mercaptan to the natural gas supply to make leaks more easily detected.

-If you notice a rotten egg smell around your furnace or coming from your vents, shut off the heater immediately.
-If you know where the main gas supply valve is, shut that off as well.
-Then, leave the house and call 911, followed by your gas company.
-Don’t enter the house until a professional tells you it’s safe.
+If you notice a rotten egg smell around your furnace or originating from your air ducts, shut down the heater straightaway.
+If you know where the main gas supply valve is, shut that off too.
+Then, evacuate your home and call 911, as well as your gas company.
+Don’t enter the house until a professional confirms it’s safe.

 The Furnace Has a Sour Stench

-If you detect a sour smell that stings your nose while standing near64} the furnace, this could mean the heat exchanger is cracked.
-This vital component safely contains68} combustion fumes, including carbon monoxide, so a crack could pump unsafe levels of CO gas into your home.
+If you detect a sour smell that stings your nose while standing near64} the furnace, this could mean the heat exchanger has cracked.
+This essential component contains68} combustion fumes, including carbon monoxide, so a crack might allow unsafe levels of CO gas into your home.

-Carbon monoxide poisoning can be deadly, so shut off your furnace right away if you detect a sour odor.
-Then, contact an HVAC professional for an inspection.
-Consider replacing your furnace if a cracked heat exchanger is to blame.
-For your continued safety going forward, make sure you have functional CO detectors on every floor of your home.
+Carbon monoxide poisoning can be fatal, so turn off your furnace immediately if you detect a sour odor.
+Then, reach out to an HVAC professional for an inspection.
+Consider replacing your furnace if a cracked heat exchanger is responsible.
+For your family’s safety going forward, make sure you have reliable CO detectors on each floor of your home.

 The Furnace Smells Dusty

-When you fire up the furnace for the first time after a while, you can expect a dusty odor to fill the house for a little while.
-This is the smell of six months’ worth of dust burning away as the furnace wakes from its summer slumber.
-As long as the smell dissipates within one day, you have nothing to worry about.
+When you turn on the furnace for the first time each fall, you can expect a dusty odor to fill the house for a little while.
+This is the smell of six months’ worth of dust burning away as the furnace wakes up.
+As long as the smell goes away within 24 hours, you shouldn’t have anything to worry about.

 The Furnace Has a Smoky Smell

-Natural gas, oil and propane furnaces are combustion appliances, so they vent fumes to the exterior.
-A smoky smell could mean the flue is clogged, and now fumes are settling back into your home.
-The odor may permeate the entire house, risking your family’s health if you neglect it.
-So turn off the furnace and call a professional right away to schedule a repair.
+Natural gas, oil and propane furnaces are combustion appliances, so they vent fumes safely out of your home.
+A smoky smell could mean the flue is clogged, and now fumes are flowing back into your home.
+The odor might eventually reach the entire house, jeopardizing your family’s health if you let it continue.
+So turn off the furnace and call a professional as soon as you can to schedule a repair.

-Overheating and melting electrical components are the most likely reason for a burning plastic smell to make an appearance.
-A failing fan motor is another possibility.
+Overheating and melted electrical components are the most likely reason for a burning plastic smell to make an appearance.
+A failing fan motor is another common cause.
 If you don’t address the problem, an electrical fire could start, or your furnace could experience irreparable damage.
-Turn off the heating system immediately and call an HVAC technician for help troubleshooting and repairing this weird furnace smell.
+Disable the heating system right away and call an HVAC technician for help troubleshooting and repairing this unusual furnace smell.

 The Furnace Has an Oily Smell

-If you own an oil furnace, you might pick up on this odor if the oil filter becomes clogged.
-Try replacing it to see if that fixes the problem.
-If the smell lingers for more than a day after completing this step, it could imply an oil leak.
-You’ll need help from an HVAC expert to address this problem.
+If you own an oil furnace, you might pick up on this smell when the oil filter becomes clogged.
+Try replacing it to determine if that addresses the problem.
+If the smell persists for more than one day after taking care of this step, it could suggest an oil leak.
+You’ll need help from an HVAC professional to address this problem.

 The Furnace Reeks of Sewer Odors

-Sewer gas smells quite similar to rotten eggs, so first rule out the possibility of a natural gas leak.
-If that’s not the problem, your sewer lines could have an issue, such as a dry trap or sewer leak.
-Pour water down all your drains, including the basement floor drain, to replenish dry sewer traps.
-If the smell lingers, go ahead and contact a sewer line repair company.
+Sewer gas smells very similar to rotten eggs, so first rule out the possibility of a natural gas leak.
+If that’s not the issue, your sewer lines could have an issue, for example a dry trap or sewer leak.
+Try pouring water down the drains, including the basement floor drain, to fill dry sewer traps.
+If the smell lingers, you should contact a sewer line repair company.

-When in doubt, contact an HVAC technician to examine and repair your furnace.
-At Chief/Bauer Service Experts, we deliver complete diagnostic services to pinpoint the problem before we figure out the best solution.
-Then, we recommend the most viable, cost-effective repairs, alongside an up-front estimate for all options.
-Our ACE-certified technicians can resolve just about any heating malfunction, and we back our work with a 100% satisfaction guarantee for one year.
-For details about why your furnace smells bad or to request furnace repair near you, please contact your local Chief/Bauer Service Experts office today.
+If you’re still unsure, contact an HVAC technician to assess and repair your furnace.
+At Service Experts Heating, Air Conditioning & Plumbing, we deliver thorough diagnostic services to pinpoint the problem before the work begins.
+Then, we suggest the most viable, cost-effective repairs, as well as an up-front estimate for each option.
+Our ACE-certified technicians can manage just about any heating malfunction, and we back our work with a 100% satisfaction guarantee for one year.
+To learn more about why your furnace smells bad or to request furnace repair near you, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.